zaproxy/front-end-tracker/README.md

 # Front-End Tracker

-Tracking events that can happen in a webpage.
+Keep track of events that can happen in a webpage.

 ## Usage